-This month’s Spotlight on the Team interview is with our Chief Investment Officer Matthew Adams, who has been recently named President of the firm.
-Matthew is now responsible for strategic growth initiatives, operational improvements, business and technology efficiencies, and ongoing personnel development.
+The Spotlight on the Team interview for August 2017 is with our CEO and Managing Partner, Matthew Adams.
+Matthew is responsible for strategic growth initiatives, operational improvements, business and technology efficiencies, and ongoing personnel development.
 He leads the firm’s Executive Committee and continues to be an active contributor on the Investment Committee.
 Matthew also provides service to a select group of high net worth individuals, non-profit organizations, endowments, and institutional clients.

 What are a few childhood experiences you had that formed who you are today?